ArmaghanSarvar/Online-Shopping-database/README.md

 # Online-Shopping-database
- DataBase course final project
-the project includes tables of database such as shops, couriers, customer,etc.
-+
-the triggers needed for several checks on each action and saving logs. changes such as
+the project includes tables of database such as shops, couriers, customer,etc.    ( all in ddl.sql ) + the triggers needed for several checks on each action and saving logs. changes such as